clementlandrin/igr202/README.md

 To move the 3D model, use the mouse:

--left click + move the mouse to rotate
+* left click + move the mouse to rotate
--middle click + move the mouse to zoom-in or zoom-out -right click + move the mouse to move the model over X and Y direction
+* middle click + move the mouse to zoom-in or zoom-out
+* right click + move the mouse to move the model over X and Y direction

 ## Physically-Based Rendering